pymoc/pymoc/docs/installation.rst

-If you are just getting started with Python, and have not (or don't want to) configure your system to run PyMOC by hand, a containerized Docker_ environment is available to uses.
+If you are just getting started with Python, and have not (or don't want to) configure your system to run PyMOC by hand, a containerized Docker_ environment is available to users.
 A Docker container is a pre- packaged software execution environment, with all software dependencies installed and ready to go, meaning that end users are not required to go through tedious system configuration to get up and running.
 For those familiar with Git & GitHub, Docker serves a similar purpose, but for full software environments rather than code.
-Our automated testing suite runs in the same Docker container provided here,so for beginners containerization is a great alternative to avoid issues surrounding package version and configuration.
+Our automated testing suite runs in the same Docker container provided here, so for beginners containerization is an easy alternative to avoid issues surrounding package version and configuration.

-To get started with Docker_, sign up for a free account on `Docker Hub`_, download and install the desktop software for your operating system (available for Windows, MacOS, and Linux).
+To get started with Docker_, sign up for a free account on `Docker Hub`_, and download and install the desktop software for your operating system (available for Windows, MacOS, and Linux).
 Once you have installed the desktop software, open your preferred terminal and download the latest version of the PyMOC image: